cdeitrick/vscooper.github.io/research.md

 title: Research
 permalink: /research/
 ---
-## The primary goal of our laboratory is to understand how bacterial populations evolve and adapt to colonize hosts and cause disease.
+## Our laboratory seeks to understand how bacterial populations evolve and adapt to colonize hosts and cause disease.
-By studying evolution-in-action, both in experimental populations and in ongoing infections, and using the latest methods in genomic sequencing, we seek to identify mechanisms of bacterial adaptation in vitro and in vivo.
+By studying evolution-in-action, both in experimental populations and in ongoing infections, and using the latest methods in genomic sequencing, we seek to identify mechanisms of bacterial adaptation *in vitro* and *in vivo*.

 ## Biofilms